bytecodealliance/wasmtime/docs/contributing-architecture.md

-   (`wasmtime_environ::Module`), compiled JIT code (stored as an ELF image), and miscellaneous other information about functions such as platform-agnostic unwinding information, per-function trap tables (indicating which JIT instructions can trap and what the trpa means), per-function address maps (mapping from JIT addresses back to wasm offsets), and debug information (parsed from DWARF information in the wasm module).
+   (`wasmtime_environ::Module`), compiled JIT code (stored as an ELF image), and miscellaneous other information about functions such as platform-agnostic unwinding information, per-function trap tables (indicating which JIT instructions can trap and what the trap means), per-function address maps (mapping from JIT addresses back to wasm offsets), and debug information (parsed from DWARF information in the wasm module).
 These results are inert and can't actually be executed, but they're appropriate at this point to